mgl23606/JodellePowerMining/README.md

 ## Change log
+##### 6 june 2021
+    - Implemented the logic that removes the item from the player inventory as soons as the durability reaches a value below zero.
+Also plays a breaking sound.
 ##### 3 june 2021
-    - Added the command "jpm give" and " jpm version" Enchantments of items from the recipe on the crafting table are now passed onto the crafted PowerTool.
+    - Added the command "jpm give" and " jpm version"
+    - Enchantments of items from the recipe on the crafting table are now passed onto the crafted PowerTool.
-      Max stack size is now verified when loading the custom recipes.
+    - Max stack size is now verified when loading the custom recipes.
 This prevents, for example, more setting more than one pickaxe per slot, which is impossible to make in survival.
-      Little optimizations on the code.
+    - Little optimizations on the code.

 ##### 26 may 2021
     - Changed the way permissions are checked.
 Instead of having all the permissions hardcoded on each method